 Advice to Buyers

 Vet it.
 Once deciding that you want to make a purchase it is a good idea to get it checked by a professional eg vet, AA, RAC, etc...
 Any faults found need not be a deal breaker but could be a point of negotiation on price.
 You can ask to see a horse's veterinary record.
 An HPI check on motorised vehicle is also recommended (make sure it checks for logbook loans).
-See the microchip and vaccination paperwork for dogs and puppies, ask about worming regime.

 Read advert fully.
 Ensure that you have read the advert fully and also between the lines of what is not said.
 Ask the seller to clarify any queries you have and to add additional information which is not in the advert, ideally in writing such as an email.
 If you are having to travel a long way ask for photographic evidence of horse's abilities and training levels, video is even better.
 The photos on the advert can also be very informative if you look at them carefully.